-Professor Sun is interested in developing theoretical and computational methods for modeling chemical dynamics in complex molecular systems such as liquids, surfaces, biological molecules, and nanomaterials.
-A fundamental goal is to obtain a molecular-level understanding of how electronic and vibrational excitation can influence the mechanisms and outcomes of chemical reactions at the atomistic level.
-Since electronic and vibrational relaxation usually has a quantum nature, it is highly desirable to have methods that accurately describe the relevant quantum dynamical effects, while still being computationally feasible for large-scale systems.
+Professor Sun is interested in photo-induced chemical dynamics in complex molecular systems such as liquid solutions, surfaces, biological systems, and nanomaterials.
+A fundamental goal is to obtain a molecular-level understanding of how electronic and vibrational excitation influence the mechanisms, outcomes, and spectroscopic signatures of chemical dynamics in the condensed phase.
+Since electronic and vibrational relaxation usually has a quantum nature, it is highly desirable to have methods that accurately describe the relevant quantum dynamical effects, while still being computationally feasible for large-scale systems like classical methods do.
 The Sun group is focused on developing mixed quantum-classical methods from classical molecular dynamics (MD) techniques for understanding dynamics following molecular excitation with the help of statistical mechanics, electronic structure theories, and the path integral formalism.
-Having an insight into the many-body dynamics helps us learn the molecular lessons of ultrafast nonlinear spectroscopies and gain a deeper understanding of charge and energy transfer dynamics in light-harvesting complexes and organic photovoltaic materials.
+Having an insight into the many-body dynamics helps us learn the molecular lessons of ultrafast nonlinear spectroscopies and gain a deeper understanding of charge and energy transfer dynamics in light-harvesting molecules and organic photovoltaic materials.

 Areas of Research